 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
 The agreement was effective June 1, 2014, and provides for the University to receive interest from the counterparty at 75% of one-month LIBOR plus 2.00% and to pay interest to the counterparty at a fixed rate of 4.052% on the outstanding loan balance.
 Under the agreement, the University pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.
-The swap terminates October 1, 2022.
-At June 30, 2022 and 2021, the fair value of the swap agreement was a liability of approximately \$11,000 and \$131,000, respectively.
+The swap terminated October 1, 2022, and interest expense then reflects the variable interest rate.
+At June 30, 2022, the fair value of the swap agreement was a liability of approximately \$11,000.

 (D) The agreement dated October 31, 2002, was amended on March 1, 2012, with the refunding and reissuance of outstanding bonds totaling \$2,924,672.
 The loan relates to the acquisition, construction, equipping and furnishing of a new student housing facility and related housing facility improvements including, but not limited to, parking and general improvements to the facilities and campus of the University.
-Interest and principal are payable monthly, the loan agreement has a variable interest rate indexed to 70% of one-month LIBOR plus 2.10% which is reset monthly (3.30% as of June 30, 2022), and matures on October 15, 2022.
+Interest and principal are payable monthly, the loan agreement has a variable interest rate indexed to 70% of one-month LIBOR plus 2.10% which is reset monthly.
+The loan matured and was fully paid on October 15, 2022.

 As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
 The agreement provides for the University to receive interest from the counterparty at 70% of one-month LIBOR plus 2.10% and to pay interest to the counterparty at a fixed rate of 3.66% on the outstanding loan balance.
 Under the agreement, the University pays or receives the net interest amount monthly, with the monthly settlements included in interest expense.
-The swap terminates October 1, 2022.
-At June 30, 2022 and 2021, the fair value of the swap agreement was a liability of approximately \$100 and \$4,500, respectively.
+The swap terminated October 1, 2022.
+At June 30, 2022, the fair value of the swap agreement was a liability of approximately \$100.

 (E) The agreement dated May 1, 2012, and maturing October 1, 2035, relates to the construction, improving and equipping of an addition to an existing student residence hall and related campus improvements including, but not limited to, parking and general improvements to the facilities and campus of the University.
 Interest is payable monthly and principal is payable annually.
-The loan agreement has a variable interest rate indexed to 70% of one-month LIBOR plus 2.10% which is reset monthly (3.30% as of June 30, 2022).
-The variable rate formula may be adjusted beginning October 1, 2022.
+Effective October 1, 2022, the bond agreement has a variable rate of interest indexed to 79% of one-month CME term SOFR plus 1.7775% monthly (5.84% as of June 30, 2023).
+Prior to October 1, 2022, the bond agreement had a variable interest rate indexed to 70% of one-month LIBOR plus 2.10% which was reset monthly.